sjwhitworth/golearn/README.md

 Join the team
 =============

 If you'd like to contribute, please send me a mail at stephen dot whitworth at hailocab dot com.
+I will also add you to the team [Slack](https://slack.com) account, which we also use to communicate.